Philam Life Theater: History

 The Philam Life Building which hosted the Philam Life Theater was built in 1961.
 The International Style building was designed by architect Carlos Arguelles was intended to be the corporate headquarters of insurance firm, Philam Life (now AIA Philippines).

 SM Development Corporation (SMDC) acquired the property in September 2012 from Philam Life through a bidding process.
 In January 2013, French conductor Olivier Ochanine of the Philippine Philharmonic Orchestra launched a petition urging the owners to preserve the theater inside the building.
 SMDC publicly confirmed the acquisition in March 2013 and plans to redevelop the site to a condominium with a theater.

 The last performance at the Philam Life Theater was held in March 13, 2013; Elegantly Brahms a classical music concert with Sofya Gulyak and the Philippine Philharmonic Orchestra.

 In April 2013, the petition by Ochanine reached 10,000 signatures.
 SMDC also promised to preserve the theater including the acoustics following a dialogue between SMDC CEO Henry Sy, Jr. and Ochanine.
 SMDC stated that the hall may be moved within the complex as part of its plan for the property.

-By August 2020, the Philam Life Building itself already being demolished.
+By August 2020, the Philam Life Building itself was already being demolished.